Get

 Dogster_Website dividers_v1_Jan 18 2024-01-TEST

-It is not always possible to prevent the recurrence of cysts, however, there are some measures owners can take to reduce the incidence of cysts filling back up.
+It is not always possible to prevent the recurrence of cysts.
+However, there are some measures that owners can take to reduce the incidence of cysts refilling back up.

-Make sure that you are feeding your dog a balanced diet that is rich in all the essential nutrients including omega 3 and 6 fatty acids.
+Make sure you are feeding your dog a balanced diet that is rich in all the essential nutrients, including omega-3 and -6 fatty acids.
 This is important in maintaining a healthy skin and coat.
 When your dog’s skin and coat are in good condition, they are less likely to develop cysts.

-If you feel your dog is lacking in nutrients, speak to your vet to discuss supplements or a change of diet.
+If you feel your dog is lacking in nutrients, speak to a vet to discuss supplements or a change of diet.

 Regular brushing of the coat is very important.
 It means dead skin cells that accumulate over time on the surface of the skin will be removed.
 If the skin cells are left to sit on the surface of the skin, they can often clog pores, glands, and hair follicles.
 Other potential allergens or irritants will be removed from the skin.
 This can reduce the incidence of inflammatory changes that may lead to cyst formation.